ONLINE HELP

 For more details, see Test mode settings.

-• IOS Widget Testing a Widget iOS 14 application: Widget iOS 14 windows can be tested directly in the WINDEV Mobile simulator..
-The characteristics of Widget windows are taken into account.
+• IOS Widget iOS14 widgets: You can directly test iOS 14 widget windows in the WINDEV Mobile simulator.
+The characteristics of widget windows are taken into account.

 Test in the emulator

-Android To run the test of the current project in the emulator:
+To test the current project in the emulator:

-1. Scroll down to the Project Go icon icon among the quick access buttons and select the corresponding option: "Test project (xxx emulator)".
+1. Expand Project Go icon in the quick access buttons: "Test project (xxx emulator)".

 2. The application is automatically generated.